Customer feedback Renaissance Henna :

 Here’s an insight into the epic Indian film “Pakeezah” : https://en.wikipedia.org/wiki/Pakeezah.

-The beautiful dancer dressed in henna red in the video above is unwillingly entertaining the aggressive “patron” Nawab Zafar Ali Khan, who is intent on having his wicked way with her.
+The beautiful dancer dressed in henna red in the video is entertaining the aggressive “patron” Nawab Zafar Ali Khan, who is intent on having his wicked way with her.
 The heroin is Sahibjaan, a woman whose mother was rejected by her father’s family as of lowly status, and who was thus robbed of her noble birthright in childhood, to be raised a dancer in a brothel.
 She eventually stumbles upon love, by chance.
 Whilst journeying on a train, she finds herself adored by a man who literally worships her beautiful feet! [“I saw your feet” he says in a mysterious note left on her feet whilst she was asleep, “they are very beautiful.
 Please don’t step on the ground, as they will get dirty “].
 After much hardship and tragedy she finds her fate is to be with the anonymous stranger whose love she clings to and dreams of, and when he comes to rescue her from her life of misery, poverty and struggle, her status is redeemed as a woman of noble birth.
-Very Shakespearean, with a happy ending !
+Very Shakespearean, and a happy ending !
 I’ve often wondered if John Newton and William Wilberforce would have watched Pakeezah and considered the ending such an amazing grace for the slave girl rescued and redeemed by the love she clings to and sings about in this song “whilst walking, I chanced to meet someone…”.
-The film ends with a haunting image of another woman, trapped, as she watches Sahibjaan’s wedding convoy leave behind the misery; an escape engineered by a man who passionately refused to be a slave to ignorance and prejudice.
+The film ends with the haunting image of a woman onlooker, trapped as was Sahibjaan, as she watches the wedding convoy leave behind the misery; an escape engineered by a man who passionately refused to be a slave to ignorance and prejudice.